benwtr/benwtr.github.io/_posts/2015-10-27-a-different-approach-for-auth-in-chatops-scripts.md

 _Or Tweet using his own twitter account.._

 ```
-<bob> @hubot t tweet I am tweeting through a hubot script yay
+<alice> @hubot t tweet I am tweeting through a hubot script yay
 ```

-It should be trivial to change this script to use a web based OAuth flow.
+It should be fairly trivial to change this script to use a web based OAuth flow.
 You would need to use Hubot's HTTP listener and set up the twitter app to redirect the user to the listener instead of the step where the user sends the PIN to the bot.
-It might also be worthwhile to have it run `setupRequestToken()` if an API call fails with an unauthenticated status.
+It might also be worthwhile to have it run `setupRequestToken()` if an API call fails with an unauthenticated status, so the bot just spits out a URL and tells the user to enter a PIN if it needs to.

 Another example:
 [https://github.com/benwtr/hubot-jenkins-userauth/blob/master/src/hubot-jenkins-userauth.coffee](hubot-jenkins-userauth.coffee)